AnshulSurana/Todo/frontend/README.md

 # Todo Trello App - Front End

-This is Front end application for Epilot Todo app.
+This is Front end application for Todo app.
 This is a single page application that has an input field to add new task and 2 lists namely Todo List and Done List.

 ##Github